 About Ross Seychell

-As a business leader with 20 years of HR experience, I have a strong passion for how a company’s most important asset – their people and culture enable companies to achieve their mission.
-After building out commercial people functions and strategies at high-growth companies such as Wise and King, I was really happy to join Personio as Chief People Officer to help achieve our mission to become Europe’s leading HR platform and tech employer in Europe.
+As a business leader with 20 years of HR experience, I have a strong passion for how a company’s most important asset – their people and culture – enables them to unlock and achieve their mission.
+After building out commercial people and workplace strategies at high-growth companies such as Wise and King, I joined Personio as Chief People Officer to help us become the leading HR platform and tech employer in Europe.

 HR Analytics Today